Link: Apply now for the Ink Business Cash® Credit Card with 75,000 points ($750 cash back)

 The Chase Ink Business Cash is an incredible business credit card.
-It has no annual fee, some phenomenal bonus categories, valuable perks like rental car protection, and a huge welcome bonus of 75K points.
+It has no annual fee, some phenomenal bonus categories, valuable perks like rental car protection, and a fantastic welcome bonus of 75,000 points.
 If you’re eligible for the card then I’d highly recommend applying, especially if you spend a lot in the bonus categories that the card offers.

-If you’re looking for a card that’s really well rounded for your everyday business spending, consider the Chase Ink Business Unlimited, which offers 1.5x points on all purchases.
-Lastly, the Chase Ink Business Preferred is probably the single most well-rounded business credit card, in my opinion.
+If you’re looking for a card that’s really well-rounded for your everyday business spending, consider the Chase Ink Business Unlimited, which offers 1.5x points on all purchases.
+Lastly, the Chase Ink Business Preferred is one of the most well-rounded business credit cards out there, in my opinion.